jonbito/lazyjira/docs/01-lazyjira/[Task 1.7] UI - Issue detail view (read-only).md

 ## Acceptance Criteria

-- [ ] Full issue display with all fields from API
+- [x] Full issue display with all fields from API
-- [ ] Scrollable content for long descriptions
+- [x] Scrollable content for long descriptions
-- [ ] Markdown-style rendering for description (basic formatting)
+- [x] Markdown-style rendering for description (basic formatting)
-- [ ] Clear visual hierarchy (key, summary, metadata, description)
+- [x] Clear visual hierarchy (key, summary, metadata, description)
-- [ ] Labels and components displayed as tags
+- [x] Labels and components displayed as tags
-- [ ] Linked issues list (if available)
+- [x] Linked issues list (if available) - Stubbed, will be enhanced when API provides linked issues
-- [ ] Subtasks list (if available)
+- [x] Subtasks list (if available) - Stubbed, will be enhanced when API provides subtasks
-- [ ] Keyboard navigation: q to go back, j/k to scroll
+- [x] Keyboard navigation: q to go back, j/k to scroll
-- [ ] Status bar showing issue key and context
+- [x] Status bar showing issue key and context

 ## Implementation Details